The ThinLine Ride

 ThinLine saddle pads are designed to protect both horse and rider backs by eliciting a soft, quiet, elastic connection.
 Riding for a lifetime can take its toll on a riders spine.
 ThinLine can drastically improve the health of the rider’s spine over time.
 Riders who choose ThinLine are spending many hours in full contact with their seats and they need a shock absorber to stay healthy.
 Horses backs benefit from quieter riders.

-For the minimum distance between horse and rider, allowing maximum communication and feel there is the Ultra ThinLine.
+For the minimum distance between horse and rider, allowing maximum communication and feel there is the ThinLine.
 At 3/16″ thickness, this ThinLine pad will not alter saddle fit or provide excess bulk under your saddle.
 This is the base thickness that we add on too all of our saddle pads.
-When we add the Ultra ThinLine panels on to our base cotton or wool saddle pads, we always keep an easy access pocket.
+When we add the ThinLine panels on to our base cotton or wool saddle pads, we always keep an easy access pocket.
 This pocket allows for easy placement of shims depending on your horse’s needs.